gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

-# SOC Detection Lab: Snort IDS with Brute Force, ICMP, and SYN Scan Analysis
+# SOC Detection Lab: Snort IDS Traffic Analysis (ICMP, SYN Scan, and SSH Brute Force)

 # Overview

 This Snort Intrusion Detection Lab was built with two isolated virtual machines: an Ubuntu VM running Snort, and a Windows VM used to generate network traffic.
-The lab was designed to simulate three realistic SOC-relevant scenarios: a controlled SSH brute-force simulation, a benign ICMP baseline, and a TCP SYN reconnaissance scan.
+The lab was designed to simulate three realistic SOC-relevant scenarios: an SSH brute-force simulation, a benign ICMP baseline, and a TCP SYN reconnaissance scan.

 The purpose of this lab was not just to "run Snort", but to practice the workflow a SOC analyst would actually follow.
 To simulate the workflow, I had to:
 - Establish a normal baseline
 - Generate suspicious activity
 - Observe alerts and packet behavior
-- Identify source/destination and protocol details
+- Identify source/destination IP and protocol details

 Because the host machine was a 2022 MacBook Pro with 8 GB of RAM, the lab was intentionally kept lightweight by using only two VMs at a time.